-- Review the information about important limitations and considerations in Defragment partitions. - Run the oncheck -pt and pT command to determine the number of extents for a specific table or fragment.
+- Review the important limitations and considerations in "Defragment partitions" in the IBM Informix Administrator's Guide on defragment requests. - Run the oncheck -pt and pT command to determine the number of extents for a specific table or fragment.
+For more information about the oncheck -pt and pT commands, see the IBM Informix Administrator's Reference.

-To defragment a table, index, or partition, run the EXECUTE FUNCTION command with the defragment argument.
+To defragment a table, index, or partition, run the EXECUTE FUNCTION with the defragment argument.
+For more information, see the IBM Informix Administrator's Reference.
 You can specify the table name, index name, or partition number that you want to defragment.

 You can use the onstat -g defragment command to display information about the active defragment requests.
+For more information about the onstat -g defragment see the IBM Informix Administrator's Reference.